ufechner7/Tethers.jl/README.md

 ```
 include("src/RunTether.jl")
 ```
-This will install Python and Matplotlib and Assimulo and execute the script `Tether_01.py`.
+This will install Python, Matplotlib and Assimulo and execute the script `Tether_01.py`.

 **Python code:** [Tether_01.py](src/Tether_01.py)

-If you compare the Python and the Julia script you can see that:
+If you compare the Python and the Julia scripts you can see that:
 - the Julia script is shorter and easier to read
 - Julia is about 16 times faster when running the simulation